Skip to main content

 Getting started

-The first step is to initialize your VS Code project.
+The first step involves initializing the VS Code project.
 To initialize, go to the command palette and execute the Kameleoon - Initialize command.

 note